imperfect-fivem/discord_api/README.md

 Lua based [Discord API](https://discord.com/developers/docs) for [FiveM development environment](https://docs.fivem.net/docs/).
 **Note:** This is a server-side script, use events for any client interactions.
+**Note:** This script is under development and not fully functional, star and watch the repo for updates.
 [Download Link](https://github.com/imperfect-fivem/discord_api/releases/latest/download/discord_api.zip)

 ## 🔃 Variables (Convar)